spencertipping/bipolar/neurotransmitters.md

 **Note:** [Choline](https://en.wikipedia.org/wiki/Choline), or more precisely [acetylcholine](https://en.wikipedia.org/wiki/Acetylcholine), is a big deal as neurotransmitters go.
 I've tried supplementing it a few times and always got super depressed, so I don't know how it plays into bipolar disorder.
 It also isn't a monoamine so it isn't in the list here.
 But it should be on your mind if you're studying neurotransmitters and how to change them, I just don't know much about it beyond that.

+**Update:** I can now take CDP choline without getting depressed at all.
+I get a bit more grim/focused, but not dysphoric.
+Not sure what changed, but it's possible it had to do with getting tyrosine→dopamine working correctly first? (**TODO:** link in the diagram Joyce found about the relationship between CDP, phosphatidylcholine, and GPC)

 + [Monoamines](https://en.wikipedia.org/wiki/Monoamine_neurotransmitter)
   + [Dopamine](https://en.wikipedia.org/wiki/Dopamine): motivational salience
     + [Phenylalanine](https://en.wikipedia.org/wiki/Phenylalanine), essential amino acid